shivam-g10/Gamified-Learning-Tracker/README.md

 ### Code Style

-- Use TypeScript for type safety
+- Use TypeScript 5.4.5 for type safety
-- Follow Next.js best practices
+- Follow Next.js 15 best practices
 - Use Tailwind CSS for styling
 - Write meaningful commit messages
 - Use pnpm as the package manager
 - Ensure pnpm-lock.yaml is committed to version control
 - **Follow the established project architecture and patterns**
+- **Keep all business logic in the service layer**

 ## 📝 License